Excerpt 1: How blind spots shape belief—and why learning to see them matters.

 In my dream I saw a distinctive pattern of soot forming around the perimeter of the elevator door.
 That morning, as I walked past the elevator, the patterned markings left by the fire were clearly visible—and they matched the arrangement of marks I had seen in my dream…

 But for me, this dream wasn’t a report at all.
 It was what I had lived.
 The soot patterns in both dream and reality were the same.
 That moment forced a choice.
 I could protect my old, comfortable map by minimizing what I’d seen, or I could be faithful to what happened.
-Intentionality meant choosing between honesty and comfort.
+It meant choosing between honesty and comfort.

 Sent by email.
 Unsubscribe anytime.